 ACE Awards Trophies

 Pictured above, Colin Reid's ICHTHUS Font (left) and Graham Jones' Sister Moon, Mother Earth (right), are two glass works commissioned as 'trophies' for the winning entries of the ACE Awards.
 From 2005 they have been displayed at the entrances to the new Galleries of Sacred Silver and Stained Glass at the V&A museum.
-Every two years these art works will be loaned for temporary display in the winners' venues of the ACE Art and Architecture Awards.
+Every four years these art works will be loaned for temporary display in the winners' venues of the ACE Art and Architecture Awards.

 The symbol of a fish was used by the Early Christians to communicate their baptismal faith.
 'ICHTHUS', the Greek word for fish, stands for I Jesus; CH Christ; TH of God; U Son; S Saviour.
 The fish symbol is found in early Catacombs in Rome and is still used today.
 It has a special resonance in this context of a font or water stoup (commonly used as a reminder of Christian baptismal vows), captured in Colin Reid's remarkable treatment of optical glass.